Geonovum/KP-APIs/Werkgroep Authenticatie Autorisatie/4-Nederlands Profiel OAuth.md

 ### [3.1.7.](#rfc.section.3.1.7) PKCE

 An authorization server MUST support the Proof Key for Code Exchange ([PKCE] [[rfc7636]] ) extension to the authorization code flow, including support for the S256 code challenge method.
-The authorization server MUST NOT allow an iGov client to use the plain code challenge method.
+The authorization server MUST NOT allow an ~~iGov~~iGov-NL client to use the plain code challenge method.

 ### [3.1.8.](#rfc.section.3.1.8) Redirect URIs